Specific heat capacity: Polyatomic gases

 A polyatomic gas molecule can store energy in additional degrees of freedom.
 Its kinetic energy contributes to the heat capacity in the same way as monatomic gases, but there are also contributions from the rotations of the molecule and vibration of the atoms relative to each other (including internal potential energy).

 The heat capacity may also have contribution from excited electronic states for molecules with a sufficiently small energy gap between the ground state and the excited state, such as in NO. For a few systems, quantum spin statistics can also be important contributions to the heat capacity, even at room temperature.
 The analysis of the heat capacity of H_{2} due to ortho/para separation, which arises from nuclear spin statistics, has been referred to as "one of the great triumphs of post-quantum mechanical statistical mechanics."

 These extra degrees of freedom or "modes" contribute to the specific heat capacity of the substance.
-Namely, when energy is introduced into a gas with polyatomic molecules, only part of it will increase their kinetic energy, and hence the temperature; the rest will go to into the other degrees of freedom.
+Namely, when energy is introduced into a gas with polyatomic molecules, only part of it will increase their kinetic energy, and hence the temperature; the rest will go into the other degrees of freedom.
 To achieve the same increase in temperature, more heat is needed for a gram of that substance than for a gram of a monatomic gas.
 Thus, the specific heat capacity per mole of a polyatomic gas depends both on the molecular mass and the number of degrees of freedom of the molecules.

 Quantum statistical mechanics predicts that each rotational or vibrational mode can only take or lose energy in certain discrete amounts (quanta), and that this affects the system's thermodynamic properties.
 Depending on the temperature, the average energy per molecule may be too small compared to the quanta needed to activate some of those degrees of freedom.
 Those modes are said to be "frozen out".
 In that case, the specific heat capacity of the substance increases with temperature, sometimes in a step-like fashion as mode becomes unfrozen and starts absorbing part of the input heat.